-The quickest way to send an international money transfer is to use a cash transfer provider.
-These companies allow you to send transfers that will then be available for collection as cash within as little as 10 minutes.
+The quickest way to send an international money transfer is with an instant cash transfer.
+These transfers allow you to send money that will then be available for collection as cash within as little as 20 seconds.

 Some providers also offer the option of transferring funds directly to your recipient’s bank account, but these transactions take longer to complete.

-It’s quick and easy to send an instant cash transfer to a friend or relative overseas.
+Once you’ve chosen a money transfer service, it’s quick and easy to send an instant cash transfer.
 Although some providers allow you to pay for the transaction online, the most common transfer method is to pay cash in person at a transfer provider’s agent location.

 The exact transfer process varies slightly from one company to the next but you will usually have to follow these steps: